DoctorDerek/weather-app-demo/README.md

 I repaired [this weather app](https://codesandbox.io/s/blazing-butterfly-6qudf) to actually work and match the design document.

-Additionally, I added \_\_ other major features, including best practices and extensive test coverage.
+Additionally, I added 7 other major features, including best practices and extensive test coverage (100% of lines).

 Below you will find a complete feature set, discussion section, and technical journal.